B1.7 Recognize that one third and two sixths of the same whole are equal, in fair-sharing contexts.

 Representation of equivalent fractions using a linear model

-Looking at the two fraction strips, I understand that Arturri and Sophie have achieved the same number of levels.
+Looking at the two fraction strips, I can see that Arturri and Sophie have achieved the same number of levels.
 So, one third and 2 one-sixths (two sixths) are equivalent fractions.